Bobby Roode: The Dirty Dawgs (2019–2022)

 On the January 8, 2021 episode of SmackDown, Roode and Ziggler defeated The Street Profits (Angelo Dawkins and Montez Ford) to win the SmackDown Tag Team Championship.
 This would mark the team's first SmackDown Tag Team Championship, second tag team championship overall as a team, and Roode's third tag team championship as an individual.
 On the February 5 episode of Smackdown, Roode and Ziggler defeated Alpha Academy in a non title tag-team match.
-On the April 2 episode of Smackdown, Roode and Ziggler together with Alpha Academy defeated The Mysterios and the Street Profits in an 8-person tag-team match.
+On the April 2 episode of Smackdown, Roode and Ziggler together with Alpha Academy defeated The Mysterios (composed of Rey and Dominik Mysterio) and the Street Profits in an 8-person tag-team match.
 At WrestleMania SmackDown on April 8, Roode and Ziggler defeated Alpha Academy, The Mysterios and The Street Profits in a Fatal four Way match to retain the titles.
 On the April 16 episode of SmackDown, Roode and Ziggler defeated The Street Profits to retain the titles.
 At WrestleMania Backlash, Roode and Ziggler lost the titles to The Mysterios, ending their reign at 128 days.
 As part of the 2021 Draft, both Roode and Ziggler were drafted to the Raw brand.
 On the October 4 episode of Raw, Roode and Ziggler lost to Big E and Drew McIntyre.
 On the October 25 episode of Raw, Ziggler and Roode defeated Alpha Academy and the Street Profits in a #1 contenders match for a Raw tag team Championship match later on that night, Roode and Ziggler failed to win the titles against RK-Bro.
 On the November 1 episode of Raw, Roode and Ziggler defeated The Street Profits in a tag-team match.
 At Survivor Series, Roode competed in a 25-man dual branded battle royal which was won by Omos.
 On the December 6 episode of Raw, Roode unsuccessfully challenged Damian Priest for his United States Championship.
 On the December 13 episode of Raw, Roode and Ziggler defeated Damian Priest and Finn Bálor in a tag-team match.